BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 8. Sunshine/Correspondence Committee:

-• Is responsible for sending out bereavement, get well, and other celebratory cards, and also thank you notes as directed.
+• Is responsible for sending out bereavement, get well, and other celebratory cards.

 9. Horticulture Committees:

-• Each chairman is responsible for organizing a committee to plan, prepare, install, and maintain the specific horticultural project including the taking of before and after photographs.
+• Is responsible for organizing a committee to plan, prepare, install, and maintain (as needed) the specific horticultural project, including before and after photographs.

-• The chairmen should contact the Awards Chair when planning a new or continuing project to determine if it is eligible for a GCI or NGC award, and then fulfill any awards requirements.
+• The chair should contact the Awards Chair when planning a new or continuing project to determine if it is eligible for a District IX, GCI or NGC award, and send any needed information to the awards chair.

 10. Garden Therapy Committee:

-• The chairman is responsible for organizing a committee to plan, prepare and complete garden therapy projects at the Grayslake Senior Center.
+• Is responsible for organizing a committee to plan, prepare and complete garden therapy activities at the Grayslake Senior Center.

-• Is responsible for approval by BOD of funds available for scholarship prior to soliciting applicants.
+• Is responsible for obtaining board approval of funds available for scholarship prior to soliciting applicants.

-• Is responsible for the selection of a suitable recipient(s) for the scholarship.
+• Is responsible for the selection of suitable candidate(s) for the scholarship.
+Once selected by the committee, the committee will present to the Board for approval.

 • Is responsible for the presentation of the scholarship funds to the winner(s).

-• Is responsible for completing applications and applying to GCI, District IX and NGC for applicable grants.
+• Is responsible for completing applications and applying to GCI, District IX and NGC for applicable awards, once the information is received from the committee chair.

 • Is responsible for applying for any award the BOD deems pertinent.